lavaeater/turbo-rocket-ultra/README.md

 ## Doing now: Sprite Editor
 I am not doing a sprite editor.
 Thing is, I use free resources for characters and animations and I just got a bit fed up with available anims and stuff, so I actually went out and bought some assets on itch.io - but then I have to set up the textures and stuff to actually use them.

-So, when you use textures and stuff and you have some kind of actual operation u
+So, when you use textures and stuff and you have some kind of actual operation up and running, you can just decide that all spritesheets should be structured in a specific way, like just the way it is structured - so that you can structure your animations and stuff properly.

 ## Paused: Towers!!